elastic/kibana/x-pack/plugins/security_solution/scripts/quickstart/README.md

 # Quickstart for Developers

-The tools in this folder are designed to make it fast and easy to build scripts to create detection rules, exceptions, value lists, and source data for testing.
+These tools make it fast and easy to create detection rules, exceptions, value lists, and source data for testing.

 ## Usage